There’s no fall recipe simpler than this Instant Pot Apple Butter! Stove-top instructions are provided as well.

 - Stovetop Method: Add your peeled or unpeeled diced apples to a medium-sized pot and add the rest of the ingredients except the lemon.
 Give everything a good stir.
 Cook over medium heat for about 30-40 minutes, stirring often, or until the apples are soft enough to mush with your spoon.

-- Blend: Add the apples to a food processor or blender and blend until smooth.
+- Blend: Add the apples to a blender and blend until smooth.

-- Store: This recipe makes about 40 ounces of apple butter.
+- Store: Let it cool for a little bit before storing.
+This recipe makes about 5 cups of apple butter.
 I recommend storing in a glass jar with a lid.
 If you want to follow canning procedures, apple butter can last several months unopened.
-Otherwise, refrigerate up to one week.
-You can freeze any you don’t get to, in a freezer safe container up to 3 months.
+Otherwise, refrigerate for up to 5 days.
+You can freeze any you don’t get to, in a freezer safe container for up to 3 months.

 - Note 1: This recipe will work in any pressure cooker, but buttons may be called by other names on non-Instant Pot brand pressure cookers (and in some cases on other models of the Instant Pot brand!).
 Consult your manual for any questions based on your specific brand of pressure cooker.
 The Instant Pot I’m using is an Instant Pot Duo 6qt.